panda3d/panda3d/README.md

 Android
 -------

-Although it's possible to build Panda3D on an Android device itself using the [termux](https://termux.com/) shell, the recommended route is to cross-compile .whl files using the SDK and NDK, which can then be used by the `build_apps` command to build a Python application into an .apk or .aab bundle.
+Although it's possible to build Panda3D on an Android device using the [termux](https://termux.com/) shell, the recommended route is to cross-compile .whl files using the SDK and NDK, which can then be used by the `build_apps` command to build a Python application into an .apk or .aab bundle.
 You will